 - Retinal exam.
 A retinal exam looks at the back of your eyes, called the retina.
 To prepare for a retinal exam, your eye doctor puts drops in your eyes to open your pupils wide, called dilation.
 This makes it easier to see the retina.
 Using a slit lamp or a special device called an ophthalmoscope, your eye doctor can examine your lens for signs of a cataract.

 When your prescription glasses can't clear your vision, the only effective treatment for cataracts is surgery.

 When to consider cataract surgery

 Talk with your eye doctor about whether surgery is right for you.
 Most eye doctors suggest considering cataract surgery when your cataracts begin to affect your quality of life.
 This may include your ability to perform daily activities, such as reading or driving at night.

 Waiting to do cataract surgery typically won't affect how well your vision recovers.
 Take time to consider the benefits and risks of cataract surgery with your doctor.

-If you choose not to undergo cataract surgery now, your eye doctor may recommend periodic follow-up exams to see if your cataracts are progressing.
+If you choose not to have cataract surgery now, your eye doctor may recommend periodic follow-up exams to see if your cataracts are getting worse.
 How often you'll see your eye doctor depends on your situation.

 What happens during cataract surgery

 Cataract surgery involves removing the clouded lens and replacing it with a clear artificial lens.
 The artificial lens, called an intraocular lens, is put in the same place as your natural lens.
 It remains a permanent part of your eye.

 For some people, artificial lenses can't be used.
 In these situations, once the cataract is removed, vision may be corrected with eyeglasses or contact lenses.

 Cataract surgery is typically done on an outpatient basis.
 This means you won't need to stay in a hospital after the surgery.
-During cataract surgery, your eye doctor uses a local anesthetic to numb the area around your eye, but you usually stay awake during the procedure.
+During surgery, your eye doctor uses a medicine to numb the area around your eye.
+You usually stay awake during the procedure.

-Cataract surgery is generally safe, but it carries a risk of infection and bleeding.
-Cataract surgery increases the risk of retinal detachment.
+Cataract surgery is generally safe.
+However, it carries a risk of infection and bleeding.
+Cataract surgery also increases the risk of the retina being pulled out of place.
+This is called retinal detachment.